Nicolás Larcamón

-Nicolás Ricardo Larcamón (born 11 August 1984) is an Argentine football manager.
+Nicolás Ricardo Larcamón (born 11 August 1984) is an Argentine professional football manager who is the head coach of Liga MX club Cruz Azul.

 Early life

 Larcamón was born in La Plata, Argentina to a footballing family: both his father and an uncle played professionally in Argentina.
 He dreamed of following in their footsteps and rose through the ranks at Los Andes, where he signed a contract and was set to be part of the senior squad.
 However, after suffering from osteochondritis, Larcamón retired as a player at the age of 22.